-- Village Settlement Areas - Resort Areas
+- Resort Areas

-Rural Areas
+- Rural Residential Areas

+- · Agricultural Areas

+- · Radio Astronomy Research Area

-- Rural-Residential Areas
+- Village Settlement Areas

-- Agriculture Areas
+- Rural Areas

-- Resource Area & Open Space Areas
+- Resource Area and Open Space Areas

-- Radio Astronomy Research Area

-Amendment Bylaw No. 2770.02, 2022 (X2021.001-RGS) DRAFT VERSION - 2022-06-30 Page 6 of 18 Future development and provisioning of community infrastructure (e.g. water and sewer) may be limited in these areas but some resource, industrial, public and commercial uses may be considered appropriate.
-A description of all these land use classifications is included below
+Future development and provisioning of community infrastructure (e.g. water and sewer) may be limited in these areas but some resource, industrial, public and commercial uses may be considered appropriate.
+The approval of new water and sewer utilities under private ownership will be discouraged and liability considerations will be reviewed as part of any transfer to public ownership.
+A description of all these land use classifications is included below: